 I like to have cheesecakes frozen at all times.
 It will save you when you need a last-minute dessert or when you need to have the dessert made in advance.

-That said, this particular baileys cheesecake recipe is the perfect dessert if you because it's chocolate and it has liquor which makes it sophisticated and different.
+That said, this particular Baileys cheesecake recipe is the perfect dessert because it's chocolate and has liquor, which makes it sophisticated and different.

-- Whole cheesecake: I add a touch of chocolate ganache on top before serving it, and sometimes sprinkle some chocolate shavings or chocolate curls.
+- Whole cheesecake: I add a touch of chocolate ganache on top before serving it and sometimes sprinkle some chocolate shavings or curls on top.

 - Plated dessert: serve it in slivers with some whipped cream and berries on top.

-- Frozen: cut it in squares and serve it straight from the freezer for a semifreddo-like version.
-Make it as a sheet cake - similar to the Best Baked Cheesecake - if you want to cut squares.
+- Frozen: cut it into squares and serve it straight from the freezer for a semifreddo-like version.
+If you want to cut squares, make it as a sheet cake—similar to the Best Baked Cheesecake.

 Storing cheesecake